Manchester United have always had talented players in their academy – but what happened to the team that won the 2011 FA Youth Cup?

 — Manchester United (@ManUtd) November 6, 2019

-Morrison was regarded as the greatest talent of that generation but numerous off-field issues prevented him from fulfilling his potential.
+Morrison was regarded as the greatest talent of that generation but numerous off-field issues have prevented him from fulfilling his potential.

 He only ever made three appearances for his boyhood club and had spells with West Ham, QPR, Lazio, Atlas and Ostersund before returning to these shores with Sheffield United.